-Brandon Willis was named Acting Administrator of the Risk Management Agency (RMA) in the USDA's Farm and Foreign Agriculture Services.
-Prior to this appointment, Willis served as Senior Advisor to Agriculture Secretary Tom Vilsack on Title I commodity programs, farm legislation matters and disaster assistance.
-In August 2009, Willis was appointed to serve as Deputy Administrator of Farm Programs for USDA's Farm Service Agency (FSA).
+Brandon Willis has been appointed to serve as Administrator for Risk Management Agency (RMA) in the USDA's Farm and Foreign Agriculture Services.
+Prior to this appointment, Willis served as Senior Advisor to Agriculture Secretary Tom Vilsack on Title I Commodity programs, farm legislation matters and disaster assistance.
+In August 2009 he was appointed as Deputy Administrator of Farm Programs for USDA's Farm Service Agency (FSA).
 Prior to his appointment as Deputy Administrator, he was a confidential assistant in USDA's Office of the Undersecretary for Farm and Foreign Agricultural Services.

 Before joining USDA Willis served as the Agriculture Legislative Assistant for U.S. Senator Max Baucus (2006-2009).
 During this time, he worked on the Food, Conservation, and Energy Act of 2008.
 In 2005, he worked as a graduate assistant at the National Agricultural Law Center.
 Willis earned his bachelor's degree in crop and soil science from Utah State University in Logan, Utah, and his law degree from the University of Wyoming in Laramie, Wyo.
 In 2009, he completed his master's degree in agricultural law from the University of Arkansas.
 He grew up on a third generation sheep ranch in northern Utah and managed his family's raspberry farm, Bursting Berries.
-He now resides in Washington, D.C.